 A beautiful crafting educational platform, that offers their affiliate program via ShareASale, CreativeBug is another option for the affiliate marketer in this niche.
 Besides offering workshops on just about anything from knitting to cake decorating CreativeBug has some free classes, via which you can easily introduce your audience to the platform, and which gives you plenty of contexts to review and rave about, without having to purchases full classes yourself.

 Here is what you can expect from their affiliate program:

 Pay-per-sale commissions of 75% on initially paid subscriptions, 75% on 14-day free trial going into a monthly subscription, and 30% on gift subscriptions

 Special offers for top referrers

 You can sign up for their affiliate program via this link

 Associated with Commission Junction, Annie’s Craft Store offers classes, as well as a very large variety of craft’s supplies.
-From beading, to knitting, and over to jewelry making, you can find plenty of products to promote, that are of high-quality, any crafter would love.
-Annie’s Craft Store offers a 20 % commission on their products, and a 30 % commission on their online classes.
+From beading to knitting, and over to jewelry making, you can find plenty of products to promote, that is of high-quality, any crafter would love.
+Annie’s Craft Store offers a 20 % commission on their products and a 30 % commission on their online classes.
 You can get started by following this link:

-CandleMaking4You specialises in teaching candle making and is an affiliate program offered through Clickbank.
+CandleMaking4You specializes in teaching candle making and is an affiliate program offered through Clickbank.
 Like most Clickbank products, this is a digital downloadable guide with backend upsells that you can take advantage of.
-Whether you write a review about the program, or highlight what you made from following along with the program, there are plenty of opportunities to utilise this as an affiliate income.
+Whether you write a review about the program or highlight what you made from following along with the program, there are plenty of opportunities to utilize this as an affiliate income.
 Follow this link for more information, and to sign up.
 Must have a Clickbank account to join.

 Question: Do you know of any craft affiliate program my readers could benefit from?
 Please share them in the comment section.